Case Shatters Penn State's 'Happy Valley' Image

 Lawyers for both Curley and Schultz have said their clients are innocent of the allegations.

-The high stakes surrounding Penn State football make the disclosure of such allegations all the more difficult, experts say.
+As with any prominent organization, experts say, the high stakes of Penn State football seems to have discouraged disclosure.
 University of Massachusetts psychologist David Lisak, who specializes in treating victims of sexual abuse, said the shock of such revelations can be powerful enough to stifle a potential whistle-blower.

 "Sometimes it's very difficult for individuals in power to accept that a person they may know personally, or as part of the faculty or church, could be committing these very serious crimes," Lisak said.
 "That's why we have these mandatory reporting laws — because we know sometimes people will make bad decisions, and we don't want them having to make a judgment call.